 Given decriminalization of indoor prostitution has the potential to exacerbate or ameliorate sexual violence outcomes, we investigate these issues empirically in Table 2.
-We estimate equation (1) where the dependent variable is reported rape offenses per 100,000, and the results are displayed in columns 7-8.
-The results show that decriminalization reduces rape offenses, and the estimate is statistically significant in both columns.
-Decriminalization reduces rape offenses 31-34 percent from 2004-2009.
-From 1999-2003 reported rape offenses in the US are 34 per 100,000 and 40 per 100,000 in RI.
-From 2004-2009, rape rates decrease to 27.7 per 100,000 in RI while the US remains the same at 34.1 per 100,000.
+We estimate equation (1) where the dependent variable is reported rape offences per 100,000, and the results are displayed in columns 7-8.
+The results show that decriminalization reduces rape offences, and the estimate is statistically significant in both columns.
+Decriminalization reduces rape offences 31-34% from 2004-09.
+From 1999-2003 reported rape offences in the U.S. are 34 per 100,000 and 40 per 100,000 in RI.
+From 2004-09, rape rates decrease to 27.7 per 100,000 in RI while the U.S. remains the same at 34.1 per 100,000.
 The middle panel in Figure 1 shows that the Rhode Island estimate ranks first compared to the rest of the placebo estimates, indicating this results is statistically significant at the 5% level.
 This is the strongest possible ranking from the permutation test.

-In Figure 2 we show that the trends in Rhode Island relative to the rest of the United States are fairly similar pre-decriminalization.
-The middle panel of Figure 2 illustrates that the Rhode Island coefficient is not significantly different in rape offenses from the 50 placebo estimates pre-decriminalization, but this changes post-decriminalization.
+In Figure 2, we show that the trends in Rhode Island relative to the rest of the U.S. are fairly similar pre-decriminalization.
+The middle panel of Figure 2 illustrates that the Rhode Island coefficient is not significantly different in rape offences from the fifty placebo estimates pre-decriminalization, but this changes post-decriminalization.

-5.1 Sexual Violence Pathways
+5.1.
+Sexual violence pathways

-We consider several potential pathways that relate decriminalization to the falling reported rape offenses we observe in the data.
+We consider several potential pathways that relate decriminalization to the falling reported rape offences we observe in the data.

 First, it is possible that the ruling caused rapes to fall through extensive or intensive margin changes in police resources and/or effort.
 We check the extensive margin to investigate if there are any changes in overall police employment post-decriminalization.
-Our data comes from the FBI's Uniform Crime Report Law Enforcement Officers Killed or Assaulted (LEOKA) dataset which reports police employment annually.
-Figure 7 in the Appendix plots this data for Rhode Island and the rest of the US.
-We do not find any changes in police employment post-decriminalization.
+Our data comes from the FBI's UCR Law Enforcement Officers Killed or Assaulted (LEOKA) data set which reports police employment annually.
+Figure 7 in the Appendix plots this data for Rhode Island and the rest of the U.S. We do not find any changes in police employment post-decriminalization.

 On the intensive margin, since police stop arresting indoor sex workers, these police resources could be reallocated elsewhere in the agency including the policing of rape and other sex crimes.
-We investigate this hypothesis by testing whether decriminalization impacts arrests per offense for all crimes in the Uniform Crime Reports data (rape, murder, larceny, burglary, car theft, robbery and assault) using equation (1).
+We investigate this hypothesis by testing whether decriminalization impacts arrests per offence for all crimes in the UCR data (rape, murder, larceny, burglary, car theft, robbery, and assault) using equation (1).
 Table 3 reports the results from this exercise.
-Decriminalization does not significantly impact rape arrests per offense, and importantly the coefficient is zero.
-It also appears that decriminalization does not significantly impact arrests per offense for any other crime (columns 2-8).
+Decriminalization does not significantly impact rape arrests per offence, and importantly the coefficient is zero.
+It also appears that decriminalization does not significantly impact arrests per offence for any other crime (columns 2-8).
 However, we note that confidence intervals are wide and in some cases we cannot reject increases in arrests for a particular crime.
 We are somewhat reassured by the fact that the coefficients are small and not systematically positive.
-In column 1 of Table 3 we generate a measure which includes all arrests per offense.
-The coefficient of interest from this regression is close to zero and negative.
-Therefore it seems unlikely that a reallocation of resources is responsible for the observed decline in rape offenses.
-We also note that in Rhode Island, the Office of Narcotics and Organized Crime has been the principal agency responsible for arrests of massage parlor employees, and this is not the same office which pursues perpetrators of rape and other sexual crimes.
-Conversations with law enforcement officials in Rhode Island suggest that the reallocation hypothesis was unlikely in this particular case.
+In column 1 of Table 3 we generate